sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

     - Expect Portchannel to remain up.

 #### MACsec session cannot be established under wrong MKA configuration
-- If the CAK is mis-matched, the MACsec cannot be established.
+- If the CAK is mis-matched between DUT and peer, the MKA session cannot be established.
-    - In this scenario, check the behaviour of interface state, If the interface status stays UP, how is control plane protocols behave, eg: BGP session will not be established.
+    - Control plane protocols eg: BGP session will not be established.

 #### Config reload done on DUT with macsec configuration
 - The macsec sessions will be reconfigured, MKA session created again with a new SAK key.
 - The control protocol sessions like LACP, LLDP, BGP get established again over the macsec configured interfaces.

 #### Everflow, port mirroring on macsec enabled interfaces.
-- This test is to verify port mirroring on interfaces where macsec is configured
+- This test is to verify 2 cases
+    - configure mirroring on interfaces where macsec is configured.
+    - configure macsec on the outgoing interface ( in case of Everflow ).
+      - TODO add expected behavior

+### Testcase : Macsec scenario's for multi-asic, multi-dut
+- Verify that macsec dockers are coming up in different namespaces.
+- Verify macsec packet flow where the Ingress and Egress ports are on different Linecards.
-    - TODO
+    - TODO add expected behavior

 ### Testcase : Scale tests

 #### Large number of interfaces having macsec enabled on the DUT/linecard
-- Use the configure feature command to turn ON the macsec feature, with all ports having mac-sec enabled.
+- Use the "configure feature macsec enabled" command to turn ON macsec, with all ports having macsec profile attached.
     - Check the CPU, ASIC behavior when there are multiple wpa_supplicant processes being spawned.
-    - Expect the macsec sessions all come up fine, Measure the time taken.
+    - Expect the macsec sessions all come up.
-- When all the interfaces flap together, how much time it takes for Portchannels/BGP sessions to be up -Expect the macsec sessions all come up fine.
 Measure the time taken.
+- When all the interfaces flap together, how much time it takes for Portchannels/BGP sessions to be up -Expect the macsec sessions all come up.
+Measure the time taken.

-#### Rekeying in all macsec sessions happens at the same time
+#### Simultaneous rekeying in all macsec sessions
+- Enable macsec on multiple interfaces so that they have same rekey period.
-- Check the sessions are coming back up, Measure the time taken.
+- Check the sessions are coming back up and there is no traffic loss during h/w progamming.

 #### Macsec enabled on all interfaces and the DUT is rebooted.
 - Check the macsec docker comes up and macsec sessions are established.